softcomui/eyw-website/_posts/2018-09-26-nack-with-eyowo.md

 ![](/uploads/nack/nack02.jpg)

-All in all, the nack X Eyowo was such a huge success which has further triggered our thirst for even more amazing and fun-packed Eyowo events.
+All in all, the NACK X Eyowo partnership was such a huge success which has further triggered our thirst for even more amazing and fun-packed Eyowo events.